unknowntrojan/binja_cppfolders/README.md

-# binja_findstrings
+# binja_cppfolders

 Author: **unknowntrojan**

-Tries to find all strings referenced by datavars that have not been recognized as strings by binja
+Sorts all C++ methods identified by ClassyPP into folders.
+Requires the new symbol UI.